RJWoodhead/Relay2Tetris/MuxNot.md

 # 2:1 Mux + NOT Board

+Note: Please read [The War on Voltage Drop](Voltage.md) for context on the revision history of the PCB boards.

 This board is pretty simple.
 It consists of a 2:1 input multiplexer connected to a NOT unit.

 ![16 Bit Mux + Not 1.0](/Images/MuxNot.jpg)